The Ultimate Guide To The African Fat-Tailed Gecko

 A common misconception about AFTG is that they eat fresh fruits and veggies because other geckos have this diet.
 But it’s not the case for AFTG since they are carnivorous animals.

-Regardless of what type of insect you give or your gecko’s age, you need to remember to make fresh water available at all times in a shallow dish.
+Regardless of what type of insect you give or your gecko’s age, you must always remember to make fresh water available in a shallow dish.
 Also, ensure that the tank is always clean.

 What to do if they are too fat

-Before placing your AFTG on a diet, you need to determine first if your gecko is fat.
+Before placing your AFTG on a diet, determine if your gecko is fat.
 Unlike humans, they can’t go on a crash diet as their bodies can’t handle sudden changes.

 To help your AFTG get back in shape, you should limit the volume of food and only give what it naturally eats in the wild – live insects and worms.